 Gather information.
-Request brochures and pamphlets about your condition and medication from your doctor's office.
-Ask your doctor to recommend reliable websites that may help.
+Ask for brochures and pamphlets about your condition and medication from your health care provider's office.
+Ask your health care provider to recommend reliable websites that may help.

 Make a list of your medications.
 Include all medicines, vitamins, supplements, and herbal remedies that you use.
-Share this list with all your doctors and your pharmacist, and keep it up-to-date.
-This makes it easier for them to spot — and prevent — potentially dangerous drug interactions.
+Share this list with all your health care providers and your pharmacist.
+Keep it up-to-date.
+This makes it easier for them to spot — and prevent dangerous drug interactions.

 Don't rely on your memory.
 Buy a special pill case that's divided into the days of the week.
-Then keep it somewhere in plain sight but safe from children.
+Then keep it somewhere in plain sight, but safe from children.
 Newer boxes have built-in alarms and a recorded voice to remind you.
-Another idea: Take your medication at the same time every day, perhaps when you brush your teeth or feed the dog.
+Another idea is to take your medication at the same time every day, perhaps when you brush your teeth or feed the dog.
 Set your watch or cell phone alarm to go off when you need to take a dose.
 Even a note on the refrigerator may help you remember.

-Talk with your doctor.
-Before you stop taking a medication or start taking fewer doses to save money or simplify your schedule, call your doctor - even if symptoms disappear or you don't think the medicine is working.
+Talk with your health care provider.
+Before you stop taking a medication or start taking fewer doses to save money or simplify your schedule, call your health care provider.
+Do this even if symptoms disappear or you don't think the medicine is working.
 Suddenly stopping some medications can be dangerous.

 Ask about a simpler schedule.
-If you just can't keep track of all your medications and when to take them, ask your doctor for help.
+If you just can't keep track of all your medications and when to take them, ask your health care provider for help.
 With some medications, you may be able to switch to a different dose that doesn't need to be taken as often.

-Explore more affordable options.
+Explore more affordable choices.
 Prescriptions can take a big bite out of your budget, even if your health benefits include drug coverage.
 But, taking less medication or skipping doses isn't a safe way to save money.
-If you've been prescribed a brand-name medication, ask your doctor about using a generic instead.
-It will have the same active ingredients as its brand-name version but may cost less.
+Ask your health care provider about using a generic instead a brand-name medication.
+It will have the same active ingredients as its brand-name version, but may cost less.
 Are you eligible to order your medications at a discount?
 Check with your health plan.
 Some pharmacies and drug companies offer discount cards or very low-cost generic medications, too.
 Sometimes, you may be able to buy a larger dose and split it to save money.
 It may be cheaper, for instance, to buy 200 mg tablets and break them in half if you only need 100 mg.
-But ask your pharmacist because selected medications are not safe to split apart.
+But ask your pharmacist because certain medications are not safe to split apart.

-Discard any medications you are no longer taking.
-Keeping medications around after they are no longer prescribed or have been changed by your doctor can lead to confusion.
-Ask you pharmacist how to safely discard of unneeded medications.
+Throw away any medications you are no longer taking.
+Keeping medications around after they are no longer prescribed or have been changed by your health care provider can lead to confusion.
+Ask your pharmacist how to safely get rid of unneeded medications.

-Taking your medication as directed is just 1 part of your overall strategy for staying healthy.
+Taking your medication as directed is just 1 part of your overall plan for staying healthy.